 Zero-Code Development for Beginners

 Zero-code development allows individuals to create complex SaaS applications without writing any code.
 Users can focus on describing their ideas clearly while tools handle the technical implementation.
-This approach often offers one-click build options to quickly launch functional multi-tenant SaaS apps.
+This approach often offers one-click build options to build apps with AI quickly.

 Introduction to No-Code Platforms